space-physics/lowtran/README.md

 ### Windows Fortran compile

 Normal users don't need to do this.
-I suggest that you instead use Cygwin or Windows Subsytem for Linux:
+I suggest that you instead use Cygwin or Windows Subsystem for Linux:
 ```sh
 cd bin
 cmake -G "MinGW Makefiles" ..